A complete guide to Arthur Miller

 Where can I see an Arthur Miller play in London?

-Death of a Salesman will return to the West End in 2019.
+Death of a Salesman will return to London in 2019.
 The show will star Sharon D Clarke and Wendell Pierce and will be directed by Marianne Elliot.
 The show will be performed at the Young Vic from 1st May to 13th July.

 If you’d like to read about other championed playwrights, you can read about Tennessee Williams here.